Ryu Seong-hie: Early collaborations: Oldboy

-The original design for Oh Dae-su's cell in Oldboy featured a mocking and laughing clown picture.
-However, Ryu felt that the available clown pictures didn't align with her artistic vision.
-Instead, she suggested using a reproduction of The Man of Sorrows painting, which portrays a bloodied and disfigured Christ with an ambiguous expression of either a smile or intense pain.
-To amplify its impact, the painting was accompanied by a quote from Ella Wheeler Wilcox's poem "Solitude": "Laugh and the world laughs with you.
+Ryu's sets were designed to blur the boundaries between reality and fantasy.
+For the prison cell, the script originally called for a clown picture, but Ryu felt it did not align with her artistic vision.
+Instead, she proposed using a reproduction of the painting The Man of Sorrows painting, which depicts a bloodied Christ with an expression that can be interpreted as either a smile or a look of intense pain.
+To complement the image, she included a quote from Ella Wheeler Wilcox's poem "Solitude": "Laugh and the world laughs with you.
 Weep and you weep alone."
-The final cell design also included symbolic wallpaper that captured and expressed Oh Dae-su's intense and raw emotions.
+This change effectively turned the cell into a physical representation of the character's inner psychological turmoil.